List of DOS commands: REN

-The REN command renames a file.
+Renames a file.
 Unlike the move command, this command cannot be used to rename subdirectories, or rename files across drives.
 Mass renames can be accomplished by the use of the wildcards characters asterisk (*) and question mark (?).

 The command is available in MS-DOS versions 1 and later.

 REPLACE

-A command that is used to replace one or more existing computer files or add new files to a target directory.
+Replaces computer files or adds new files to a target directory.

 The command is available in MS-DOS versions 3.2 and later.